jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

  - **Role ID:** Your team's [AppRole Role ID](https://pages.github.ibm.com/vault-as-a-service/vault/usage/approle-role-ids.html).
  - **Secret ID:** Your team's [Secret ID](https://pages.github.ibm.com/vault-as-a-service/vault/usage/manage-secret-ids.html).

-Note: _We advise you to use AppRole authentication method as this method can be used to read secret values._
+**Note**: _We advise you to use AppRole authentication method as this method can be used to read secret values._

 #### Key Protect